cherubin-umuragwa/StudentRecordManagementSystem/START_HERE.md

 # 🎉 Welcome to Your Reorganized Project!

-Your Student Grade Management System has been completely reorganized and is now **GitHub-ready**!
+Your Student Record Management System has been completely reorganized and is now **GitHub-ready**!

 ## ✅ What Was Done